slatedocs/slate/source/includes/_elixir.md

 end
 ```

-Then have the default instrumentation ignore the endpoint (since it is manually instrumented now):
+Then have the default instrumentation ignore the endpoint's URL prefix (since it is manually instrumented now).
+See the [ignore configuration](#ignore-1) for more details.

 ```
 config :scout_apm,